Guide to Macro Photography

 Maximum burst speed is another factor that you might want to consider, especially if you want to shoot macro photographs outside of a controlled setup.

 The ability to fire off a rapid series of shots will increase your chances of not only capturing the perfect moment but of also having it in perfect focus.

-You don’t necessarily need to spend money on a dedicated macro lens, but if you want to get the best results and give yourself the most flexibility, it’s definitely the best option.
+You don’t necessarily need to spend money on a dedicated macro lens (see: is it worth buying a macro lens?), but if you want to get the best results and give yourself the most flexibility, it’s definitely the best option.

 Every macro lens will have the word “macro” in its name, except for Nikon which uses the word “micro”.